Platform coverage

 Ecommerce platforms

-Integer Cloud is designed for commerce environments such as Shopify, BigCommerce, WooCommerce, Magento, and composable or custom storefronts.
+Integer Cloud is designed for commerce environments such as Shopify, BigCommerce, other modern commerce stacks, and composable or custom storefronts.

 • Shopify and BigCommerce